With student success as our number one priority, our leaders inspire and empower our team to deliver the best possible experience every day.

 Bill’s vision, passion, and tenacious determination have not only fueled the success and prominence of American Campus, but have also served as a catalyst for the entire student housing industry becoming a well-respected asset class within the commercial real estate sector, resulting in students and parents across the nation now having a wide variety of modern, high quality, professionally managed, affordable student housing options from which to choose.

 In 2007, Bill was the Regional Winner of the coveted Ernst and Young Entrepreneur of the Year award, and was subsequently named as a National Finalist.
 In 2015, he was featured by Commercial Property Executive as one of commercial real estate’s Most Innovative Executives.
+In 2017, he was named the Ernst & Young Entrepreneur of the Year in the category of real estate, construction and lodging.
 He has also been featured in prominent publications, such as The Wall Street Journal, Forbes, and The New York Times; has made numerous appearances on CNBC; and has been featured on ABC’s Nightline.
 He is frequently invited to speak nationally and at business schools regarding American Campus’ success and his personal success as an entrepreneur.
-In 2015, he was recognized by his alma mater, West Virginia University, where he was added to the College of Business & Economics Roll of Distinguished Alumni.
+He has been recognized by his alma mater, West Virginia University, where he was added to the College of Business & Economics Roll of Distinguished Alumni and has been inducted into the WVU Academy of Distinguished Alumni.
 Bill is also a member of Mensa International.

-On the charitable front, Bill serves as the Chairman and was instrumental in the formation of American Campus Charities Foundation, which supports charitable activities focused on disadvantaged youth and education in ACC’s hometown of Austin, Texas, as well as in the local communities served by ACC’s properties.
+On the charitable front, Bill serves as the Chairman and was instrumental in the formation of American Campus Charities Foundation, which supports charitable activities focused on disadvantaged youth and education in ACC’s hometown of Austin, Texas, as well as in the local markets served by ACC’s communities.
 The Foundation has raised in excess of $1 million for the causes consistent with its focus.
-Bill also currently serves one the Board for the Rise School of Austin, which provides high quality early childhood education for gifted, traditional and developmentally delayed children in an inclusive setting, using individualized learning techniques.
+Bill also currently serves on the Board for the Rise School of Austin, which provides high quality early childhood education for gifted, traditional and developmentally delayed children in an inclusive setting, using individualized learning techniques.

 Texas A&M University

 Steve has served on our board of directors since August 2004.
-Primarily a private investor since 2003, he served as chief financial officer of Camden Property Trust (NYSE: CPT), a large multi-family REIT based in Houston, from 1990 to 2003.
+Primarily a private investor since 2003, he serves as a founding partner and member of the Management Committee of SparrowHawk Holdings-PowerOne, LP, a private company that is assembling and managing a portfolio of institutional-quality industrial warehouse and distribution facilites located in the US primarily for the benefit of Canadian equity investors.
+He is also a managing director at Novus Merchant Partners, a Canadian firm where focuses on public and private cross-border real estate opportunites.
+He also served as chief financial officer of Camden Property Trust (NYSE: CPT), a large multi-family REIT based in Houston, from 1990 to 2003.
 Steve serves on the boards of Trustreet Properties, Inc. (NYSE: TSY), the largest restaurant REIT in the U.S.; Sunset Financial Resources, Inc. (NYSE: SFO), a mortgage REIT; AmREIT (AMEX: AMY), a retail property REIT; Desert Capital REIT, Inc., an unlisted public mortgage REIT; and Medical Properties Trust (NYSE: MPW), a hospital/healthcare REIT.
 He also serves on boards of various private charities and civic organizations and has other private interests.
 Steve serves on the Real Estate Council of the Mays Graduate School of Business at Texas A&M University.

 Texas A&M University, B.B.A.